-My challenges for packing for Croatia in summer with kids:
+My challenges for packing for Croatia in summer:

 - Activities included beaching, biking, hiking and sailing… but also wine tasting and city exploration